pinecoders/pinecoders.github.io/resources/README.md

 [december.com](https://www.december.com/html/spec/)

-## Custom Pine Coding
+## Work For Hire Pine Programmers
-You can ask in the TV Pine Script Chat when you need custom Pine programming.
+This list contains the TV id of Pine programmers we know and who have a good reputation of providing quality paid Pine custom coding.
+You can also ask in the TV Pine Script Chat when you need paid custom Pine programming.
 If some coders are free, they will PM you.
-Some well-known Pine coders with a good reputation for providing custom Pine-coding services can be found on TradingView.
-Here are their TV ids:

 - [a.tesla2018](https://www.tradingview.com/u/a.tesla2018/)
 - [Daveatt](https://www.tradingview.com/u/Daveatt/)
 - [Duyck](https://www.tradingview.com/u/Duyck/)